Pattern formation of correlated impurities subjected to an impurity-medium interaction pulse: Driven dynamics to the immiscible phase

 while for the bright component it has the following form

 In these expressions $\pm x_0(t)$ are the positions of the dark and bright solitons, $\cos \varphi$ and $B$ denote the amplitudes of dark and bright entities respectively, whereas $d$ is their common inverse width.
 Moreover, $\sin\varphi$ denotes the dark soliton's velocity, $k=d\tan \varphi$ is the constant wave number of the bright soliton and $\theta(t)$ is its phase.
-For the fitting of these waveforms to our data we employ $\rho^{(1),A}(x;t)=Q(R^2-x^2)\theta(R^2-x^2)\abs{\Psi^+_{DS}(x,t)}^2\abs{\Psi^-_{DS}(x,t)}^2$ for the bosonic medium, where we assume that the dark solitons are formed on top of a Thomas-Fermi (TF) profile and $\rho^{(1),B}(x;t)=\abs{\Psi^+_{BS}(x;t)}^2+\abs{\Psi^-_{BS}(x,t)}^2$ for the impurity subsystem.
-Evidently, the agreement between the theoretical ansatz and the MF calculations at $t=98$ is adequate [Fig. \ref{Fig:Snapshots} (b)], having a standard deviation of the order of $0.03842$ for the dark soliton fit and $0.0847$ for the bright component.
-At later evolution times $t>150$ [Fig. \ref{Fig:Snapshots} (c)], the density profiles are again reminiscent of dark-bright solitons, however on top of a distorted TF background.
+For the fitting of these waveforms to our data we employ $\rho^{(1),A}(x;t)=Q(R^2-x^2)\theta(R^2-x^2)\abs{\Psi^+_{DS}(x,t)}^2\abs{\Psi^-_{DS}(x,t)}^2$ for the bosonic medium, where we assume that the dark solitons are formed on top of a TF profile and $\rho^{(1),B}(x;t)=\abs{\Psi^+_{BS}(x;t)}^2+\abs{\Psi^-_{BS}(x,t)}^2$ for the impurity subsystem.
+The agreement between the theoretical ansatz and the MF calculations at $t=98$ is adequate, having a standard deviation of the order of $0.03842$ for the dark soliton fit and $0.0847$ for the bright component.
+At later evolution times $t>150$ [Fig. \ref{Fig:Dens_0p2_1p2} (a), (b)], the density profiles are again reminiscent of DB solitons, however on top of a distorted TF background.

-Interestingly, after the termination of the modulation, the density humps (dips) building on top of the density of the impurities (bath) in the MB case [Fig. \ref{Fig:Snapshots} (f)] are less pronounced than the corresponding ones within the MF approach [Fig. \ref{Fig:Snapshots} (c)].
-A similar effect, induced by MB correlations has been reported in the case of quantum dark-bright solitons imprinted on BECs, where depleted atoms fill the notch of the dark soliton \cite{Delande,Dziarmaga,Dziarmaga2,Dziarmaga3,Kronke,Burger}.
+Interestingly, after the termination of the modulation, the density humps (dips) building on top of the density of the impurities (bath) in the MB case [Fig. \ref{Fig:Dens_0p2_1p2} (c), (d)] are less pronounced than the corresponding ones within the MF approach [Fig. \ref{Fig:Dens_0p2_1p2} (a), (b)].
+A similar effect, induced by MB correlations has been reported in the case of quantum DB solitons imprinted on BECs, where depleted atoms fill the notch of the dark soliton \cite{Delande,Dziarmaga,Dziarmaga2,Dziarmaga3,Kronke,Burger}.